Jalen Hurd Is Confident His Multimillion-Dollar Gamble Will Pay Off at Baylor

 But he ran 3.8?

 "He absolutely did," Cooper says.
-"You'll write this story, and in your mind, I'm sure you're thinking, man, they're making all of that up.
+"You'll write this story, and in your mind, I'm sure you're thinking, Man, they're making all of that up.
 And then after he has a big season, after he's in the Heisman Trophy race, after he goes to the combine and he's the hit of the show there, you're going to say, 'I should've listened to those guys at Baylor.'
 I'm telling you, we got away with highway robbery.
 Literally, this might be the most talented player I have ever seen."

 When it all went down in Tennessee two years ago, Hurd called his best friend, Hunter Rivait, to talk about all that had transpired.
 Rivait was there when Hurd ran for 394 yards and seven touchdowns to lead Beech High to the Class 5A state championship.
 He was there with Hurd in the suites at Neyland Stadium during a recruiting trip, when then-coach Butch Jones filled them full of exquisite food and the hopes and dreams of rewriting the fortunes of Tennessee football.